over 2 hours

 Fresh pineapple caramelised with golden syrup and butter, topped with light sponge, goes perfectly with rum and raisin.
-Make the ice cream a day ahead of making the cake.
+Make the ice cream a day ahead of making the cake for stress-free indulgence.

 For the rum and raisin ice cream, heat the raisins and rum in a small saucepan until just warm.